Moraine: Lateral moraine

-Ground moraines
+Ground moraine

 Ground moraines create irregular, rolling topography near Gainesville, New York.

 Ground moraines are till-covered areas with irregular topography and no ridges, often forming gently rolling hills or plains, with relief of less than 10 m.
 Ground moraine is accumulated at the base of the ice as lodgment till with a thin and discontinuous upper layer of supraglacial till deposited as the glacier retreats.
 It typically is found in the areas between end moraines.

-Rogen moraines
+Rogen moraine

 Rogen moraines or ribbed moraines are a type of basal moraines that form a series of ribs perpendicular to the ice flow in an ice sheet.
-The depressions between the ribs are sometimes filled with water, making the Rogen moraines look like tigerstripes on aerial photographs.
+The depressions between the ribs are sometimes filled with water, making the Rogen moraines look like tiger stripes on aerial photographs.
 Rogen moraines are named after Lake Rogen in Härjedalen, Sweden, the landform's type locality.

-de Geer moraines
+de Geer moraine

 Closely related to Rogen moraines, de Geer moraines are till ridges up to 5 m high and 10–50 m wide running perpendicular to the ice flow.
 They occur in large groups in low-lying areas.
-Named for Gerard De Geer, who first described them in 1889, these moraines may have developed from crevasses underneath the ice sheet.
-The Kvarken has a very high density of de Geer moraines.
+Named for Gerard De Geer who first described them in 1889, these moraines may have developed from crevasses underneath the ice sheet.
+The Kvarken has a high density of de Geer moraines.

-End or terminal moraines
+End or terminal moraine

 Multiple erratics on the Withrow terminal moraine of the Okanogan Lobe.
-Cascade mountains in the background.
+Cascade Mountains in the background.

 End moraines, or terminal moraines, are ridges of unconsolidated debris deposited at the snout or end of the glacier.
 They usually reflect the shape of the glacier's terminus.
 Glaciers act much like a conveyor belt, carrying debris from the top of the glacier to the bottom where it deposits it in end moraines.
 End moraine size and shape are determined by whether the glacier is advancing, receding or at equilibrium.
 The longer the terminus of the glacier stays in one place, the more debris accumulate in the moraine.
 There are two types of end moraines: terminal and recessional.
 Terminal moraines mark the maximum advance of the glacier.
 Recessional moraines are small ridges left as a glacier pauses during its retreat.
 After a glacier retreats, the end moraine may be destroyed by postglacial erosion.